jbenedict3033/ghostAI/README.md

 ```
 In the section above, the variables `CPATH1`, `CPATH2`, and `CPATH3` must be changed to the directory of the SDL2 header files, which should look like `i686-w64-mingw32\include\SDL2` at the end.
 In addition, the variables `LPATH1` and `LPATH2` must be changed to the directory of the SDL2 library files, which should look like `i686-w64-mingw32\lib` at the end.

 Once the makefile is altered in this way, navigating to the ghostAI folder in the command prompt and typing `make all` will generate a working executable.
+Alternatively, typing `make clean` will remove the executable along with all of the object files.

 ### Execution
 The executable can be run either by typing `ghostAI.exe` from the command prompt, or by running the file from Windows Explorer.
 Once the file starts running, a game of Pac Man immediately begins.
 The game continues running until one of two conditions are met: